We all want to get more traffic to our blogs sites.

 Without strong and related SEO keywords to help people find your article, even the best-written article will fail to attract people to read it.

-It is by effectively combining great content with solid keywords that you will win at blogging in the long term.
+It is by effectively combining good content with solid keywords that you will win at blogging in the long term.
 There are no quick fixes or shortcuts to success in writing, SEO or blogging.